-YOUR SHARE OF THE ALLOWED AMOUNT BENEFIT IN-NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS Acupuncture Office and Clinic Visits calendar year visit limit: 12 visits Substance use disorder: no limit \$25 copay per visit, deductible waived Deductible, then 40% coinsurance Visits outside an office setting Deductible, then 20% coinsurance Deductible, then 40% coinsurance Allergy Testing And Treatment No charge Deductible, then 40% coinsurance Ambulance Deductible, then 20% coinsurance Deductible, then 20% coinsurance Assisted Reproduction Lifetime maximum: \$20,000 This benefit is only provided for the eligible subscriber and/or spouse/domestic partner on this plan.
+YOUR SHARE OF THE ALLOWED AMOUNT BENEFIT IN-NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS Acupuncture Office and Clinic Visits calendar year visit limit: 12 visits Substance use disorder: no limit \$25 copay per visit, deductible waived Deductible, then 40% coinsurance Visits outside an office setting Deductible, then 20% coinsurance Deductible, then 40% coinsurance Allergy Testing And Treatment No charge Deductible, then 40% coinsurance Ambulance Deductible, then 20% coinsurance In-network deductible, then 20% coinsurance Assisted Reproduction Lifetime maximum: \$20,000 This benefit is only provided for the eligible subscriber and/or spouse/domestic partner on this plan.
 Benefits are not provided for dependent children.
 For coverage of prescription drugs, see the Prescription Drug benefit Office and clinic visits \$25 copay per visit, deductible waived Deductible, then 40% coinsurance Inpatient facility care Deductible, then 20% coinsurance \$200 copay, then deductible, then 40% coinsurance Outpatient surgery center \$50 copay per visit, deductible waived Deductible, then 40% coinsurance Surgery and other professional services Deductible, then 20% coinsurance Deductible, then 40% coinsurance Testing Deductible, then 20% coinsurance Deductible, then 40% coinsurance Blood Products and Services Deductible, then 20% coinsurance Deductible, then 40% coinsurance Cellular Immunotherapy And Gene Therapy You may have additional costs for other services such as x-rays, labs, prescription drugs, and hospital facility charges.
 See those covered services for details.
 Covered as any other in-network service Covered as any other out-of-network service Chemotherapy and Radiation Therapy Professional and facility services Deductible, then 20% coinsurance Deductible, then 40% coinsurance Clinical Trials Covers routine patient care during the trial You may have additional costs for other services such as x-rays, lab, prescription drugs, and hospital facility charges.
 See those covered services for details.
 Covered as any other service Covered as any other service

 YOUR SHARE OF THE ALLOWED AMOUNT BENEFIT IN-NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS Dental Injury and Facility Anesthesia Dental Anesthesia (See Dental Injury and Facility Anesthesia benefit for details.)
-Inpatient facility care Deductible, then 20% coinsurance \$200 copay, then deductible, then 40% coinsurance Outpatient surgery center \$50 copay per visit, deductible waived Deductible, then 40% coinsurance Anesthesiologist Deductible, then 20% coinsurance Deductible, then 40% coinsurance Dental Injury Exams to determine treatment needed \$25 copay per visit, deductible waived Deductible, then 40% coinsurance Treatment Deductible, then 20% coinsurance Deductible, then 40% coinsurance Diagnostic colonoscopies, including barium enema See Preventive Care for additional information on preventive screening services.
-No charge Deductible, then 40% coinsurance Diagnostic X-Ray, Lab, And Imaging for medical conditions or symptoms Tests, lab, imaging and scans 20% coinsurance, deductible waived 40% coinsurance, deductible waived Diagnostic and supplemental breast exams No charge Deductible, then 40% coinsurance Dialysis For permanent kidney failure.
+Inpatient facility care Deductible, then 20% coinsurance \$200 copay, then deductible, then 40% coinsurance Outpatient surgery center \$50 copay per visit, deductible waived Deductible, then 40% coinsurance AnesthesiologistDental Injury Deductible, then 20% coinsurance Deductible, then 40% coinsurance Exams to determine treatment needed \$25 copay per visit, deductible waived Deductible, then 40% coinsurance Treatment Deductible, then 20% coinsurance Deductible, then 40% coinsurance Diagnostic colonoscopies, including barium enema See Preventive Care for additional information on preventive screening services.
+No charge Deductible, then 40% coinsurance Diagnostic X-Ray, Lab, And Imaging for medical conditions or symptoms Basic diagnostic images and scans 20% coinsurance, deductible waived 40% coinsurance, deductible waived Major diagnostic images and scans 20% coinsurance, deductible waived 40% coinsurance, deductible waived Diagnostic and supplemental breast exams No charge Deductible, then 40% coinsurance Diagnostic colonoscopies, including barium enema See Preventive Care for additional information on preventive screening services.
+No charge Deductible, then 40% coinsurance Dialysis For permanent kidney failure.
 See the Dialysis benefit for details.
-Same as other covered services Same as other covered services Emergency Room Facility charges You may have additional costs for other services.
+Same as other covered services Same as other covered services Facility charges You may have additional costs for other services.
 Examples are X-rays or lab tests.
-See those covered services for details. \$75 copay per visit, then Deductible, \$75 copay per visit, then In-network The copay is waived if you are admitted as an inpatient through the emergency room.
-The copay is waived if you are transferred and admitted to a different hospital directly from the emergency room. then 20% coinsurance deductible, then 20% coinsurance Professional services Deductible, then 20% coinsurance In-network deductible, then 20% coinsurance
+See those covered services for details.
+The copay is waived if you are admitted as an inpatient through the emergency room.
+The copay is waived if you are transferred and admitted to a different hospital directly from the emergency room. \$75 copay per visit, then deductible, then 20% coinsurance \$75 copay per visit, then In-network deductible, then 20% coinsurance Professional services Deductible, then 20% coinsurance In-network deductible, then 20% coinsurance